DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## Get an international relocation payment (IRP) worth £10,000

-If you are interested in moving to the UK to teach languages or physics in an English school, you could be eligible for a cash sum of £10,000 from the UK government to help with moving expenses.
+If you are interested in moving to the UK to teach languages or physics in an English school, you could be eligible for a cash sum of £10,000 from the UK government to help with moving expenses, including visa costs and the [immigration health surcharge](https://www.gov.uk/healthcare-immigration-application).

-The international relocation payment (IRP) will be available to non-UK citizens starting work in English schools in the academic year 2023 to 2024.
+The international relocation payment (IRP) will be available to non-UK citizens starting work in English schools in the academic year September 2023 to July 2024.
 You will not have to pay this money back and it can be spent in any way you wish.
 You can only receive the IRP once.

 ### Check your eligibility for the IRP

 To be eligible, teachers must meet all 3 of the following requirements.

-You must have accepted a languages or physics teaching job in an English state school on a contract lasting at least one academic year.
+You must have accepted a languages or physics teaching job in an [English state school](https://www.gov.uk/types-of-school) on a contract lasting at least one academic year.

 Teachers of all languages offered in English state schools except English are eligible to apply for the IRP.
 The language or languages can be combined with another subject, but must make up at least 50% of teaching time.